-Boric acid powder is a boron derivative.
+The boric acid powder is a boron derivative.
 You’ll require to mix the powder with sweet substances such as honey to create Boric Acid Gel or roach-attracting borax acid paste.
 In this post, I have a comprehensive guide on creating a borax acid paste.
-Also, I’ll describe the mistakes homeowners make when using Boric Acid to kill Roaches.
+Also, I’ll describe the mistakes homeowners make when using Boric Acid to Kill Roaches.

-Summary: Using honey and bacon grease to make the boric acid paste will help attract the roaches to the toxic boric acid (and readily kill them).
-The roaches feed on the paste or carry it back to their nests where other cockroaches also feed and die.
-If the roach die and their counterparts eat them, then they’d also die.
+Summary: Using honey and bacon grease to make the boric acid paste will help attract the toxic boric acid (and readily kill them).
+The roaches feed on the paste or carry it back to their nests, where other cockroaches also feed and die.
+If the roach die and their counterparts eat them, then they’d even die.

 How To Make a Roach-attracting (and killing) Boric Acid Paste

-Sadly, roaches come in a colony and thus seeing one just implies that there are many others hiding.
+Sadly, roaches come in a colony, and thus, seeing one implies that many others are hiding.
 I know you might have tried toxic chemicals or employed the services of an exterminator.
-However, with boric acid, the process is easy, effective and inexpensive – and its great even for roaches that can fly or glide.
+However, with boric acid, the process is easy, effective, and inexpensive – and it’s excellent even for roaches that can fly or glide.

-Requirements: To create the extra-delicious boric acid cake, you’ll require 2 cups of boric acid powder, 1 cup of baking flour, 2 tablespoons of bacon grease, 2 tablespoons of maple syrup or honey, 1 popsicle stick for mixing and 2 cups of water.
+Requirements: To create the extra-delicious boric acid cake, you’ll require 2 cups of boric acid powder, 1 cup of baking flour, two tablespoons of bacon grease, two tablespoons of maple syrup or honey, one popsicle stick for mixing, and 2 cups of water.